BMorrell92/BMorrell_Milestone_Project3/README.md

 ## Credits

 I would like to credit Code Institute for providing easy-to-follow content and all the necessary source code from their tutorials.
+Much of the source code from the CodeInstitutes Task Manager mini project has been repurposed for this project.

 ### Content

 - The icons used were taken from [Font Awesome](https://fontawesome.com/)
-- The JS code was developed using this [Youtube tutorial](https://www.youtube.com/watch?v=oMBXdZzYqEk) and various other sources.

-### Media

-- The GIFs used for the background wallpaper were taken from open source website https://giphy.com/explore/open-source
-- The sound used for the website was sourced from a free sound effect website https://www.zapsplat.com/